 ADOBE PHOTOSHOP LIGHTROOM

 Lightroom started out as an image cataloguing program.
-In the above screen view the software is set in Library mode.

 Library Mode allows you to organise images.
 It also allows the wholesale editing of all of the (selected) images at once.
 Lightroom can work with large image libraries, create Collections (and Smart Collections), and thereby produce a kind of photograph filing system.
 The beauty of Collections is that images from different folders can be included without them having to leave their folders.
 For example, you may have folders organised by dates, but Collections organised by location.

 - Batch processing of the basic adjustments required for a set of images can save a great deal of time as compared with processing each image individually.

 - For example, you can enter the Keywords that are common to all of the images just once, and they will be added to every image selected.

 - Not only does Lightroom enable you to carry out image processing but it also provides a workflow structure that is probably not equalled by any other imaging software.
 Many of the professionals whom I know use Lightroom as their preferred tool for importing images, organising them, making adjustments to them, and for outputting them in whatever form they find useful.